 Tell the dealer that you want a mechanic to take a look at a prospective car.
-This should be someone you trust.
-Don’t let the dealer suggest a mechanic!
-The mechanic will let you know if the car is worth what the dealer is asking and if it’s okay to be driven.
+Choose a mechanic that you trust.
+Avoid using mechanics that the dealer recommended.
+Your mechanic can tell you if it is safe and if the car is worth your dollar.

 It is best to avoid talking about your trade-in early in the negotiations.
 Don’t disclose that you have a vehicle to trade in until you’ve negotiated a firm price for the new car you will be purchasing.
 If you tell them about your trade-in too early, you may get an even worse deal on that, so you have to be careful.

 Research is key to a used car purchase.
 The Internet is a great source of pricing and value information.
 Use NADA or Kelly Blue Book to find out what the vehicle is worth.
 If a car is selling at the dealership for much more than the price that these resources suggest, you should go somewhere else.

 Sales associates and dealerships can vary.
 Salespeople are known to be aggressive, but this method doesn’t work as well anymore.
 Some dealerships adopt a customer-oriented approach and offer a quality service instead of pressuring you into buying a vehicle right away.
 You can always remove yourself from a situation involving a pushy salesman.
 There is always a more pleasant salesman waiting to sell you a car.

 If you’re purchasing a used car, don’t sign any as-is warranties.
 You’ll regret it afterwards if you do.
 The minimum you should accept is a 30 to 90-day warranty.
 It is important to get this in the event of an accident in the months following your purchase.

 When deciding what car to buy, be mindful of the fuel economy.
 It can be more expensive to buy a fuel efficient car, but you’ll save more over time.
 Keep this in mind as you choose a model.